quantified-uncertainty/squiggle/packages/website/public/llms/documentationBundle.markdown

-# Known Bugs

-Much of the Squiggle math is imprecise.
-This can cause significant errors, so watch out.

-Below are a few specific examples to watch for.
-We'll work on improving these over time and adding much better warnings and error management.

-You can see an updated list of known language bugs [here](https://github.com/quantified-uncertainty/squiggle/issues?q=is%3Aopen+is%3Aissue+label%3ABug+label%3ALanguage).

 ## Operations on very small or large numbers, silently round to 0 and 1

 Squiggle is poor at dealing with very small or large numbers, given fundamental limitations of floating point precision.